 3. Put Your Potential Date at Ease

 Allow yourself to be relaxed as you speak with the other person.
 Make it clear that you are enjoying the opportunity to get to know them better.
 You may find that complimenting their conversation skills helps them feel at ease.
 For example, if they ask you a question about yourself, say, “that’s a good question!”.
-Remember, the more at ease you are, the more relaxed they will be in return.
+Remember, the more you are at ease, the more relaxed you will be.

 4. Elaborate on Your Replies